CRDS/Credits/doc/build-unix.md

 Disable-wallet mode
 --------------------
-When the intention is to run only a P2P node without a wallet, dynamic may be compiled in disable-wallet mode with:
+When the intention is to run only a P2P node without a wallet, credits may be compiled in disable-wallet mode with:

     ./configure --disable-wallet

 In this case there is no dependency on Berkeley DB 4.8.

-Mining is also possible in disable-wallet mode, but only using the `getblocktemplate` RPC call not `getwork`.
+Mining is also possible in disable-wallet mode, but only using the `getblocktemplate` RPC call.

 AVX2 Mining Optimisations
 -------------------------